hapax/hapax.github.io/assets/mindjam.md

 But although we only get one life, we are doomed to live that life and all its moments eternally and simultaneously.
-Although the details differ from eternal recurrence, the implications are the same: you will live forever, but this life, so make it count.
+Although the details differ from eternal recurrence, the implications are the same: you will live forever, but this particular life, so make it a good one.
-Although *amor fati* is naturally connected to this idea, it does not follow, and in Nietzsche's case, a love of life in all its supra-moral necessity came first.
+Although *amor fati* is naturally connected to this idea, it does not obviously follow.
+In Nietzsche's case, a love of life in all its supra-moral necessity came first, and the pretty thought experiment---eternal recurrence---came later.
-Eternal recurrence was the pretty lens to see it through.